Low Carb Waffles are nostalgic for me.

 I would hate to be trying to make a waffles and end up with a waffle shaped crepe because I forgot the baking powder.

-The oat fiber really gives these a great flavor and texture.
+The oat fiber your low carb waffles a great flavor and texture.
 But I haven't seen it sold at any of the stores near me (yet).

 If you need oat fiber you can find it here.

 If you don't have any on hand you can substitute ¼ cup of coconut flour for the ¼ cup oat fiber.

 They are both soluble fibers which means that they will absorb a lot of the liquid from the other ingredients.